Ghost Legend ALL OUT: The Strongest Legend Pre-Workout Yet (Now in V2!)

 Ghost Legend ALL OUT Ingredients

 Legend ALL OUT is similar to previous versions of GHOST LEGEND, only… bigger and better.
-To give you a general idea, the original Legend pre-workout currently weighs in at around 16.5 grams, while ALL OUT clocks in at a whopping 23 grams – in a single scoop.
+To give you a general idea, the original Legend pre-workout currently has 300 milligrams of caffeine, while ALL OUT clocks in at 400.

 Get ready for a loaded, energy-fueled workout.
 Let’s quickly cover the three major blends below: